Name: Email:

 • It should fit neatly into your lifestyle and family situation

-Keep your job on a full-time basis while you’re getting your passion up and running, and until you generate a credible income.
-Pull the job back to part-time when your passion is earning solid money but not quite enough make it completely.
+Keep your job on a full-time basis while you?re getting your passion up and running, and until you generate a credible income from it.
+Pull the job back to part-time when your passion is earning solid money but not quite enough to make it completely.
 Quit your job only once you are clearly able to live entirely from your passion.

 Before you pursue your passion, first get your finances prepared

-Pursuing your passion doesn’t always support the traditional suburban lifestyle.
-If you are accustomed to living in a large home, driving late-model cars, eating out for dinner most nights, and taking exotic vacations, you may have to make a choice between pursuing your passion and preserving your lifestyle.
-Many times pursuing your passion will bring you closer to “starving artist” status than it will to suburban success.
+Pursuing your passion doesn?t always support the traditional suburban lifestyle.
+If you’re accustomed to living in a large home, driving late-model cars, eating out for dinner most nights, and taking exotic vacations, you may have to make a choice between pursuing your passion and preserving your lifestyle.
+Many times pursuing your passion will bring you closer to ?starving artist? status than it will to suburban success.

 3. Discover the joys of home cooking.
 Restaurant meals may be something that you won’t be able afford on a lower and often erratic income.

-4. Build a solid cash reserve and plan to keep doing so for the rest of your life.
-Since pursuing your passion and self-employment are close companions, you’ll need to have a ready source of cash for those times when cash flow is on the lean side.
+4. Build a solid cash reserve and plan to keep doing it for the rest of your life.
+Since pursuing your passion and self-employment are close companions, you?ll need to have a ready source of cash for those times when cash flow is on the lean side.

 5. Get out of debt, and resolve stay out for the rest of your life.
-Monthly debt payments work a lot better on a regular paycheck than they do when you’re self-employed.
+Monthly debt payments work a lot better on a regular paycheck than they do when you?re self-employed, or something close to it.

 Pursuing your passion should always include a plan of concrete steps and implementing necessary changes.
 Wishful thinking – unfortunately – is never a plan!

-( Photo from Flickr by katsrcool (Kool Cats Photography )
+( Photo by katsrcool (Kool Cats Photography )

-6 Responses to Pursue Your Passion – But DON’T Quit Your Job
+13 Responses to Pursue Your Passion ?
+But DON?T Quit Your Job

 2. Yes, I’d say 50% at a mimimum!
 Even then, I’d try to reduce my day job down to part-time, or take a part-time job elsewhere.
 The reason I say this is that if you’re living on a reduced income, the financial struggle could interfere with your new business and actually have the opposite affect.
 Emotions (in this case fear) play a major role in the success or failure of a business venture.